 1. What is PCI Compliance?

-Time and time again, security breaches and system exploits have resulted in the theft of millions of dollars worth of credit card details and personal document information.
-Over the years, large businesses including banks have suffered security breaches which caused the theft of customer private data.
-In 2004, the Payment Card Industry Data Security Standard was created in a joint effort by the major credit card companies American Express, Visa, MasterCard and Discover, with each one of the credit card companies having its separate standard detail.
-On the 30th June of 2005, the PCI DSS regulations were standardized and implemented.
+In recent years, highly publicised security breaches have led to the theft of millions of dollars and multiple sets of sensitive customer information such as credit card details and social security numbers.
+In 2004, the Payment Card Industry Data Security Standard (PCI DSS) was created in a joint effort by the major credit card companies American Express, Visa, MasterCard and Discover, with each one of the credit card companies having its separate standard detail.
+On the 30th June of 2005, the PCI DSS regulations were standardized and implemented and have since been maintained, providing a benchmark of data security measures.

 Each credit card company created its own security policy as follows: